 Between the extremes of gritty realism and high fantasy, Avaria falls close to the middle.
 Many people in the world remain only lightly touched by the fantastic in their ordinary lives, and most magic that people are familiar with in their day-to-day existence is not terribly flashy.
 Injuries can be genuinely crippling, fighting can have potentially serious consequences, and though people have been rumored to return from the dead, for the vast majority, PCs and NPCs alike, death is truly the end of their sojourn in the mortal realm.
 But this is only part of the story.
 The weird and the whimsical are also abroad in the world, and politics, faith, and the beginnings of science mix freely with the supernatural, the arcane, and the world beyond.
 Powerful and monstrous beings, non-human peoples, and even extremely potent magic are all real, and strange and fantastical things just might happen to anyone.

 Avaria is predominantly populated by human beings representing a wide range of different appearances and cultures, much like on Earth.
-Rather than choosing a race to play, players select a heritage for their character that represents that character's ethnic and cultural background.
-Fantastical races like dwarves, jinn, and others do in fact exist in the world, but most people would not be likely to encounter them through the course of their ordinary lives -- or if they did, they might not ever know it.
-The common run of Avarians nevertheless accept the existence of such peoples as unquestioningly as they accept the existence of other far-flung races of humans, though few would claim to have any great knowledge of them, and much of what is "known" about these peoples is only legend and rumor.
+Rather than choosing a race to play, starting players select a heritage for their character that represents that character's ethnic and cultural background.
+Fantasy races like dwarves, jinn, and others do in fact exist in the world, but they are much less common than humans.
+Some of these races may be met with relatively often, while others may be rare enough that few humans would be likely to encounter them through the whole course of their ordinary lives -- or if they did, they might not ever know it.
+The common run of Avarians nevertheless accept the existence of nearly all such peoples as unquestioningly as they accept the existence of other far-flung cultures of humans, though few would claim to have any great knowledge of the rarest among them, and much of what is "known" about these peoples is only legend and rumor.

 Avaria does not conform exactly to any one time period in Earth's history, particularly as social and political structures and technologies vary from one part of the world to another.
 But roughly speaking the world can be considered to fall between the late Middle Ages and the high Renaissance, with some flavor from both earlier and later periods.
 Mode of dress, the state of the arts and sciences, and predominant military technologies and tactics vary widely along this range and across regions.
 The heart of the Kalentoi Empire is the most classically medieval realm, due to the extreme conservatism of their philosophy and their focus on maintaining the status quo.
 The rest of the world, including some of the countries that are officially under the Empire's aegis, are more Renaissance in mindset and style.
 Everywhere, though, the world is in a state of flux as ideas and goods travel around the known world along increasingly vital and interconnected trade routes.